Body (Megan Thee Stallion song): Live performances

 Megan Thee Stallion performed "Body" for the first time at the 2020 American Music Awards.
-She performed a medley of "Body" and "Savage Remix" on the 848th episode of The Late Late Show with James Corden in December 2020."Body was also performed at the 2021 GRAMMYS on March 14, 2021.
+She performed a medley of "Body" and "Savage Remix" on the 848th episode of The Late Late Show with James Corden in December 2020.
+"Body" was also performed at the 63rd Annual Grammy Awards on March 14, 2021.

 Before performing "Body" in her Glastonbury Festival 2022 set, Megan called out the U.S. Supreme Court for overturning Roe v.
 Wade and her home state of Texas for prohibiting abortion, before encouraging the audience to join her in chanting "My body, my motherfucking choice!"
+Meghan Thee Stallion performed clean versions of "Body", "Girls in the Hood", "Mamushi", and "Savage", at a rally for 2024 United States presidential election candidate Kamala Harris on July 31, 2024.
+She also endorsed Harris by coining the phrase "Hotties for Harris".

 TikTok challenges

 Similar to her song "Savage" which gained popularity through a viral dance challenge on the video-sharing platform TikTok, Megan Thee Stallion chose to promote "Body" in the same way.
 Unlike the dance for "Savage" which was choreographed by TikTok user Keara Wilson, Megan Thee Stallion and choreographer JaQuel Knight self-originated the #BodyChallenge dance, which is also performed in the song's music video.
 There was also a TikTok trend where a mashup of Adele's "Water Under the Bridge" and "Body" was used along with footage from her 2020 American Music Awards performance to create a dance, auditioning to be one of "Adele's backup dancers".
 In a separate trend, TikTok users would also use the "Body" audio to exhibit their own bodies and promote body confidence.